Eisenhower School faculty come from diverse backgrounds serving defense, government, private industry and research concerns attaining senior status.

 European Union - Greece - Southeastern Europ

-Andrew Leith has been a member of the ICAF faculty since July 2005 and teaches economics and leads one of the Colleges capstone Industry Study programs focusing on stabilization and reconstruction.
+Andrew Leith has been a member of the Eisenhower School faculty since July 2005 where he teaches economics and leads one of the Colleges capstone Industry Study programs focusing on stabilization and reconstruction.
 Relevant experience includes operational deployments with the Australian Army as a United Nations Military Observer on the Iran-Iraq Cease Fire Line in 1989 and as a Military Liaison Officer on the Headquarters of the International Force in East Timor in 1999.
-From 2000 to 2002 Andrew Leith was employed by the United Nations as the civilian Deputy Head of the Division of Trade and Investment for the Transitional Administration in East Timor and from July 2010 to June 2011 resided in the Solomon Islands where facilitated research on behalf of the Australian Governments Asia Pacific Civil Military Centre of Excellence focusing on the lessons learned by the Regional Assistance Mission to the Solomon Islands.
+From 2000 to 2002 Andrew Leith was employed by the United Nations as the civilian Deputy Head of the Division of Trade and Investment for the Transitional Administration in East Timor and from July 2010 to June 2011 resided in the Solomon Islands where he conducted research on behalf of the Australian Civil-Military Centre focusing on lessons learned by the Regional Assistance Mission to the Solomon Islands.

 Reconstruction & Stabilization in Post Conflict Countries - Private Sector Development in Fragile and Conflict Affected States.

 South Pacific (Australia / Timor Leste / Solomon Islands)

 Logistics - Supply Chain Management � Industry Analytics - Business Administration - Agribusiness - Acquisition Management - Public Administration

 Conflict and Development - Democracy - Human Rights and Governance - Leadership and Organizational Development

 Latin America - Africa.